Fallschirmjäger: Mediterranean and Italy

 On 12 September 1943, the Fallschirmjäger conducted a successful rescue mission of Italian Prime minister Benito Mussolini at the Gran Sasso.
 It is known as the Gran Sasso raid.
 The operation received wide acclaim despite there being very little enemy resistance during the operation.
 Only two enemy soldiers died during the operation.
-The primary unit responsible for the success of the mission was Fallschirmjäger Lehr Batallion.
+The primary unit responsible for the success of the mission was Fallschirmjäger Lehr Battalion.
 It was considered elite of the elite and named for security reasons 1./FJR7.
 It was under the command of Major Harald Mors.
 General Kurt Student played a major role in the planning of the operation.
 The operation ended up being controversial due to Waffen SS legend Otto Skorzeny also participating in the operation.
 Skorzeny and his participating 26 Waffen SS troops managed to take much of the credit for the success of the operation despite the fact the 82 Fallschirmjäger soldiers played a more significant role during the operation.
 Skorzeny received a promotion to Sturmbannführer, the award of the Knight's Cross of the Iron Cross and fame that led to his "most dangerous man in Europe" image.

 During 26 September 1943 to 16 November 1943, the Fallschirmjäger participated in the Battle of Leros.
 In October 1943, the 22nd Air Landing Division participated in the Battle of Kos.
 In November 1943, the 2nd Parachute Division was ordered to the Eastern Front where it took up position near the Russian held town of Zhitomir.
 The Red Army was to seize a communication center there and destroy the entire German Southern wing.
 The Red Army's primary aim was also to take Kiev.
 By December the Red Army had massed a large force northeast of the city.
 The Fallschirmjäger managed to assist other German forces in plugging the gaps created by the Soviet advance.

-During 17 January – 18 May 1944, the Fallschirmjäger participated in the Battle of Monte Cassino.
+From 17 January to 18 May 1944, the Fallschirmjäger participated in the Battle of Monte Cassino.
 Allied Forces' aim was a breakthrough to Rome.
 At the beginning of 1944, the western half of the Winter Line was being anchored by Germans holding the Rapido-Gari, Liri and Garigliano valleys and some of the surrounding peaks and ridges.
 Together, these features formed the Gustav Line.
 Monte Cassino, a historic hilltop abbey founded in AD 529 by Benedict of Nursia, dominated the nearby town of Cassino and the entrances to the Liri and Rapido valleys.
 Lying in a protected historic zone, it had been left unoccupied by the Germans.
 They had defended some positions set into the steep slopes below the abbey's walls.